 5 Worksheets and Activities to Use in Session (incl.
 PDF)

 Providing therapy for children can be a very creative process.
 There are hundreds of ideas for helping kids effectively express their emotions.

 Through art, writing, and interactive play, kids can find a new perspective for handling behavior change.
 Here a well-formed e-book of strategies and interventions are used in family and child therapy settings.

 A broad and easy to use resource for finding worksheets and other therapeutic aids is Therapist Aid.
 There are many free forms you can download to use in many different settings.
 There are even self-esteem worksheets that anyone can access and utilize in personal development.
 An additional resource is Psych Point.

 Here is a fantastic article on positive psychotherapy exercises complete with worksheets to apply today.

 Another helpful and robust article that contains useful activities and worksheets to be used in group therapy.

-Here is a healthy living questionnaire.
-This is another self-report test that can reveal whether or not emotional difficulties are disrupting daily life.
+- Here is a healthy living questionnaire.
+This is another self-report test that can reveal whether emotional difficulties are disrupting daily life.

 5 Interesting Therapy Ideas